There’s an old maxim that Iceland is green and Greenland is ice. While this for the most part may be true about Greenland, it’s only half the story.

 Greenland is an adventurer's paradise.
 From the polar desert in the north to glacial-carved fjords in the south, the country hosts more than its share of exciting destinations that explorers can take full advantage of.

-Here’s a look at six things to do on the world's largest island:
+Here’s a look at five things to do on the world's largest island:

 Hike the prehistoric ice sheet

 The Greenlandic Ice Sheet covers 80 percent of the country, dating back up to 10,000 years.
 In some areas, you can walk on this permanent remnant from the last ice age where you'll see snowy mountains, frozen freshwater and an array of fauna.
 As a little-known fact, the ice sheet’s total area of 695,000 square miles equals 14 times the size of England, and the ice contains 10 percent of the world's reserves of fresh water.